Innovators with Low Carbon Interoperable Energy Solutions wanted for West Midlands challenge

 Innovator Challenge – Low Carbon Interoperable Energy Solutions

-This is the 5th Innovator Challenge run by the Innovator Support Platform (ISP) at Energy Systems Catapult.
-The aim of the ISP is to help innovators unlock new routes-to-market, secure investment and breakdown barriers to growth – with at least two innovator challenges running each year.
+This is the 5th Innovator Challenge run by the Energy Launchpad at Energy Systems Catapult.
+The aim of the Energy Launchpad is to help innovators unlock new routes-to-market, secure investment and breakdown barriers to growth – with at least two innovator challenges running each year.

 Successful SMEs will have access to advanced energy system expertise from the Catapult and partners including support from West Midlands universities, Local Authorities, Industrialists and around 40 firms offering a range of specialist business support.